ubccpsc/310/docs/26w1/syllabus.md

 project work, and it is not designed to hold any.
 Once pairs form during the Oct 16–22 lab, you and your partner will need to arrange your own working time — that is a real scheduling commitment, and it is worth agreeing on it in the first week you are paired rather than the week D4 is due.

-Attendance is expected from week 1 onward.
-If you must miss a lab once teams have formed, post an issue to your team repo beforehand outlining what you have completed and what remains.

 ### Project